tds333/simver/SimpleVersioning.rst

 MUST NOT be modified.
 Any modifications MUST be released as a new version.

 4. Major version zero (0.N.P) is for initial development.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.
-A minor version zero (1.0.P) is for pre-releases of a major version.
-A patch version of zero (1.1.0) is a development version, or simple a marker for the start of the next development.

-5. A pre-release or development version is indicated by setting either one ore more of major, minor, patch, build or additional build to zero Ex.: 0.1.1, 1.0.1, 1.1.0, 1.1.0.12, 1.2.4.0.16
+5. A pre-release version is indicated by appending one of the letters "a" for alpha release, "b" for beta release or "c" for a release canditato and a optional number to the version string.
-A trailing zero should be used to mark a development versions.
-(1.1.0, development after version 1.1)
-For pre-releases normally the next to last version number is set to zero.
-(1.0.5, pre-release for 1.1)
+Ex.: 1.1.1.a.1, 1.0.1.b.2, 1.1.0.c.1, 1.2.c.1, 1.1.1.a
+The letters are converted to values for comparison as specified.
+"a" to -6, "b" to -5 and "c" to -4.

 6. Precedence refers to how versions are compared to each other when ordered.
-Precedence MUST be calculated by separating the version into parts, normally major, minor, patch and additional build numbers.
+Precedence MUST be calculated by separating the version into parts, normally major, minor, patch and additional pre release numbers.
-For comparison the version is split up into a tuple and the number is converted to a positive integer.
+For comparison the first part of a version (up to a pre release indicator) is split up into a tuple and the number is converted to a positive integer.
+Missing numbers are considered to be zero.
-Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: Major, minor, patch and build numbers are always compared numerically.
+Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: Major, minor, patch are always compared numerically.
 Example: 1.1.1 < 2.1.1 < 2.2.1 < 2.2.2.
-If different version schemes are compared the missing part is not assumed to be zero or one.
-They cannot compare equal and are compared part by part if the parts are equal the longer version scheme wins.
+If different version schemes are compared the missing part is assumed to be zero.
-Ex: 1.1 < 1.1.0, 1.1 != 1.1.0, 1.1 != 1.1.1

 7. If you don't need or want the API guarantees and another versioning scheme as the promoted default Major.Minor.Patch fits better to your solutions, you